-16 An alternative method of estimating labor costs would be to assign a wage to the provider based on local wage rates in similar occupations.
+&lt;sup>16 An alternative method of estimating labor costs would be to assign a wage to the provider based on local wage rates in similar occupations.
 Drawbacks of this method are that it requires a reliable estimate of local wage rates, and an appropriate job classification that matches family child care providers.
 In addition, using wages from other occupations does not take into account some of the non-pecuniary benefits of being a family child care provider, such as spending time with one's own children or not having to commute to work.
 Although not ideal, we believe the effective wage is a superior method of measuring labor costs.

-For accounting purposes, child care for the provider's own children is included as an implicit cost, since the provider would have had to put the child in care had she taken other employment.
+&lt;sup>17 For accounting purposes, child care for the provider's own children is included as an implicit cost, since the provider would have had to put the child in care had she taken other employment.
 It is an implicit cost because the provider pays herself.
 This payment is also counted as revenue, though, along with total revenue from all other children in care.
 That is, the family child care provider is both paying herself for the care of her own child and including the cost of care as a part of total cost.
-Although this accounting procedure for the provider's own children constitutes a wash in the effective wage calculation, the inclusion of child care hours associated with the provider's own children impacts the measure of total child care hours, and impacts all measures of cost given in terms of child care hours
+Although this accounting procedure for the provider's own children constitutes a wash in the effective wage calculation, the inclusion of child care hours associated with the provider's own children impacts the measure of total sick/vacation days for both the provider and the children in care.
+18 By deeming the effective wage (or earnings) to be the best indicator of labor costs, we are assuming in effect that potential child care providers assess the attractiveness of the occupation based on net income per hour worked.